silogen/kaiwo/docs/docs/aim/images-and-templates.md

 ```

+When services omit `spec.templateRef`, the controller examines templates that reference the image and selects the best match once they become Available.
+Ensure at least one template is published for each image that should support automatic selection.

 ### Examples

 Here is a cluster-scoped image that makes a Llama 3.1 8B model available across the entire cluster: